jayant77778/CodeClauseInternship_Currency-Converter/README.md

 # Currency Converter

-This currency converter is a simple Python script that allows users to convert an amount from one currency to another based on predefined exchange rates.
+This currenc converter is a simple Python script that allows users to convert an amount from one currency to another based on predefined exchange rates.

 ## Usage